Frequently Asked Questions

 What are your fees for counselling/coaching appointments?

-As of 1st October 2021 the fees are (rates may change 1st January or 1st July each year):
+As of 1st October 2022 the fees for NEW clients are (rates may change once per year):

 60 minute appointments:

 - $95 for concession card holders (please let me know if this applies to you before your first appointment).